followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxFilterBuilder/1 Configuration/onEditorPreparing.md

 Indicates whether the editor uses right-to-left representation.

 ##### field(e.setValue(newValue)): any
-A method that you should call to change the field's value after the editor's value changes.
+A method you should call to change the field's value after the editor's value changes.

 ##### field(e.updateValueTimeout): Number
 Gets and sets the delay between when a user stops typing the field value and when it is applied.